If you want to apply to Rhode Island College, the deadline for Fall 2023 admissions is March 15 and the application fee costs $50.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Rhode Island College is a test optional school.
+Rhode Island College has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 For transfer students, it is moderately difficult to get admitted to Rhode Island College.